Visiting the Icehotel in Jukkasjärvi is one of the absolute highlights of a trip to Swedish Lapland.

 If you want to get to the Icehotel cheaply, your first target should not be Jukkasjärvi but Kiruna, Sweden’s northernmost city.

 It’s around 17km to the west of the Icehotel and has very good transport connections with the rest of Sweden.

 There are a few different options for getting to Kiruna – we’ll assume you’ve already arrived in Sweden.

 Fly direct from Stockholm: quick but pricey

-During the Icehotel’s winter season, there are direct, daily flights from Stockholm to Kiruna’s airport.
+In winter, there are several direct, daily flights from Stockholm to Kiruna’s airport.

 Take the train to the Icehotel: slow but scenic

 Night trains take around 16 hours to get from Stockholm’s Central Station to Kiruna.
 They’re comfortable and warm, and can be great value if you book ahead online.